Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 ### Thakur Shri Madhav – Gokulchandramaji

 The deity `Gokul Chandrama ji` is installed at the Nimbarkpeeth and is mentioned in the `Shri Gopal Tapani Upanishad` of the `Atharva Veda` as an ancient deity that caused realisation of the Shri Gopal mantra.
-It is said that the fortunate few who obtain the darshan of this beautiful deity even once is blessed.
+It is said that the fortunate few who obtain the darshan of this beautiful deity even once becomes blessed.
 The deity has also been worshipped by poet laureate `Shri Jayadev` the author of the famous `Gita Govinda`.

 The history of this deity is as follows: